ggerganov/wave-share/README.md

 ## Known problems / stuff to improve

-  - Does not work with Internet Explorer and Safari
+  - Does not work with: IE, IE Edge, Chrome/Firefox on iOS, Safari on macOS (?)
   - Ultrasonic sound transmission does not work on most devices.
 Probably hardware limitations?
   - In presence of multiple local networks, cannot currently select which one to use.
 Always the first one is used
   - There is occasionally sound cracking during transmission.
-Optimize the Tx code
+Need to optimize the Tx code
   - The size of the emscripten generated .js is too big (~4MB).
-Rewrite in pure JS
+Rewrite in pure JS?
   - On mobile, using Firefox, the page can remain running in the background even after closing the tab